K.C. Moore, LISW

 About Tricia Simmons, LMHC

-Tricia Simmons received her Master of Science in Clinical Mental Health Counseling from Walden University in 2018.
+Tricia Simmons received her Master's of Science in Clinical Mental Health Counseling from Walden University in 2018.
 Tricia has experience working in community mental health with at-risk populations and in a residential setting.
 She has worked with adolescents, adult individuals, and families with issues such as: Depression, Anxiety, Trauma/PTSD, substance use, and family of origin issues.
 To help clients move forward in their goals, Tricia uses Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and EMDR as primary therapeutic approaches.
 She believes in strength-based and solution-focused methods to help clients meet their goals.

 Josh Vander Zwaag received his Master’s Degree in Social Work from Walden University in 2021.
 Prior to starting with Compass Tree Counseling, Josh was employed as a police officer for 12 years.
 Josh has a deep sense of compassion for all people and strives to make a positive impact and a difference in the lives of his clients so they can achieve their maximum potential and reach their personal goals.
 Josh enjoys working with teenagers (16+), college students, adults, couples, families, and first responders, to assist them with issues such as: ADHD, Anger Management, Anxiety/Stress, Behavioral Issues, Coping Skills, Crisis Situations, Domestic Abuse, Depression, Family Dynamics, Life Transitions, Relationship Concerns, School Issues, Self Esteem, Self-Harm, Stress, Suicidal Ideation, and Trauma/PTSD.
 Josh believes in a strength based and solution focused approach while utilizing Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Person-Centered Therapy, and Motivational Interviewing.